What Is Diarrhea?

 - medical problems like celiac disease and inflammatory bowel disease (Crohn's disease and ulcerative colitis), and irritable bowel syndrome

 How Do Doctors Find the Cause of Diarrhea?

 - ask about what the child ate most recently, when symptoms began, and how often and how long the diarrhea is happening

 - ask specific questions about the diarrhea: Is it watery?
 Is there blood in the poop?

 - order a stool test, urine test, or blood test to check for dehydration and to see what’s causing the diarrhea, if needed

 How Is Diarrhea Treated?

-For kids who show signs of mild dehydration, doctors often recommend rehydration with an oral rehydration solution (ORS).
-These are available in most grocery stores and drugstores without a prescription and replace body fluids quickly.
+For kids who show signs of mild dehydration, doctors recommend giving oral rehydration solutions (ORS) such as Pedialyte, Enfalyte, or a store brand.
+It has the right amount of water, sugar, and salt to help with dehydration.
+These are available in most grocery stores and drugstores without a prescription.
 Your doctor will tell you what kind to give, how much, and for how long.

-In some cases, kids with severe diarrhea may need to get IV fluids at the hospital for a few hours to help combat dehydration.
+In some cases, kids with severe diarrhea may need to get IV fluids (given into a vein) at the hospital treat dehydration.